 No, home care and home health care are not the same thing.
 Home care refers to personal care assistance, which includes help with the activities of daily living, transportation, and companion care.
 Home health care involves medical care including first-aid, medication administration, and therapy services.

 Home health care providers must undergo specialized training and obtain certification to perform medical services, while home care providers do not.
 Because of the increased scope of care, home health care is typically more expensive than home care.

 Is in-home care covered by insurance?

 Yes, in some cases in-home care is covered by insurance.
-Qualifying individuals may be able to utilize Medicaid and Medicare to cover some or all of the costs of their in-home care or home health care.
-Other seniors may have private, long-term care insurance policies that cover in-home care, though this varies depending on the policy.
+Qualifying individuals may be able to use Medicaid and Medicare to cover some or all of the costs of their in-home care or home health care.
+Other seniors may have private, long-term care insurance policies that cover in-home care.
+Though this varies depending on the policy.
 Long-term care, including home care, is typically not covered by standard health insurance.